 Cellular phosphorylation is regulated by two enzyme superfamilies - kinases and phosphatases and utilization of this post translational modification is at the heart of signal transduction.
 Activation of kinase and phosphatase cascades leads to strategic changes in intracellular phosphorylation and subsequently the function of target molecules allowing the cell and organism to respond appropriately to its surroundings.
 Disruption of signaling integrity invariably leads to abnormal phosphorylation, a consequence that often causes or promotes many human diseases.

-Our laboratory integrates biological mass spectrometry and other proteomic techniques with traditional biochemical and cell biology methods to decipher the mechanistic details regulating poorly understood kinases and phosphatases predicted to function in processes such as cellular proliferation, cell survival, and neuromuscular signaling.
+Our laboratory integrates biological mass spectrometry and other proteomic techniques with traditional biochemical and cell biology methods to decipher the mechanistic details regulating poorly understood kinases and phosphatases predicted to function in processes such as cell survival, protein synthesis, and neuromuscular signaling.

 Current projects include: